Kemopetrol: History

 Laura Närhi also sings solo.
 She performs the song Se ei mee pois, which is found on the soundtrack of the movie Kuutamolla.
 She also provides the vocals for the Alimo&Control song Tarkkaillaan.
 Both Se ei mee pois and Tarkkaillaan have Finnish lyrics (and Finnish titles).
 Her first solo album Suuri sydän was released in August 2010.

 The band started recording their fifth studio album in May 2008.
 Around this time, Lauri Hämäläinen left the band.
 In May 2010 the band announced that the recording of the album was on hold due to Laura's solo schedule.
 The fifth album, named A song & A Reason was released on 21 September 2011.

+The band planned a 20th-anniversary tour for Slowed Down in 2020, but it was postponed due to the COVID-19 pandemic.
+In 2021, Kemopetrol performed several streaming concerts, summer festival gigs, and eventually a tour in the fall.
+On this tour, the band played Slowed Down in its entirety alongside selected tracks from other albums.
+The tour concluded with a sold-out show at Tavastia.

+Kemopetrol released their sixth studio album Engine on January 24, 2025.
+The album was preceded by a series of single releases.
+Following the release, the band embarked on the Engine Tour in spring 2025, performing at venues across Finland, including Tavastia in Helsinki, G Livelab in Tampere, and Pensselitehdas in Porvoo.
+In the summer of 2025, Kemopetrol released the EP Extra Life.

+After September 2025, the band went on an indefinite hiatus.